kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 ## Introduction

-I decided to include story-telling part in this blog post, where I let myself reflect on how and why the MEAN stack got popular, about the JAM stack, Gatsby.js and there are also sprinkled thoughts about JavaScript and React.js.
+I decided to include story-telling part in this blog post.
+I let myself reflect on how and why the MEAN stack got popular, about the JAM stack, Gatsby.js and there are also sprinkled thoughts about JavaScript and React.js.

-I believe it's important to speak about the **why** and the facts how technologies evolve before I speak about the tools.
-Stories about how and way tools get popular, and the way of thinking about technology can be a good base for answering many "will technology x kill technology y" type of questions.
+I believe it's important to speak about the **why** and the facts how technologies evolve in time before I speak about the tools.
+Explaining the historic events and reasoning behind them answer questions like "will technology X kill technology Y" before they are asked.

-Of course, you can [jump directly to the practical part](#) at any time.
+At any time, you can [jump directly to the practical part](#gatsby-js).

 ### Fast-forward story about the Web in the last decade

 Web, and web development have evolved unimaginatively in the last decade.
-And much of it came from a closely related market of mobile phones and how the market changed in time.
+And much of it came from a closely related market of mobile phones and how its market changed as well.
 For example, watch this presentation for the first iPhone:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e7EfxMOElBE?rel=0" frameborder="0" allowfullscreen></iframe>